Opportunities to join the lab

 I encourage potential postdocs interested in pursuing funding together to contact me.
 One excellent opportunity for students with quantitative interests is the Moore / Sloan Data Science Postdoctoral Fellowship offered through the UW eScience Institute.

-- NOTE: I will be on leave during Fall 2014, so may be slow to respond to graduate inquiries.
-Please include “*POTENTIAL GRAD*” in the subject line of any email to me, so that I can better keep track of the many inquiries I receive.
+- Please include “*POTENTIAL GRAD*” in the subject line of any email to me, so that I can better keep track of the many inquiries I receive.

 I accept students through the UW Department of Biology, a fabulous place to be a graduate student.
 Other relevant programs at UW include the Program on Climate Change (PCC), eScience IGERT in Big Data and Data Science, and the Quantitative Ecology and Resource Management (QERM) interdisciplinary graduate program.